Tom Hanks urges Harvard grads to defend the truth and resist indifference – KION546

 CAMBRIDGE, Mass.
 (AP) — Tom Hanks told graduates of Harvard University on Thursday to be superheroes in their defense of truth and American ideals, and to resist those who twist the truth for their own gain.

 “For the truth to some is no longer empirical.
 It’s no longer based on data, nor common sense, nor even common decency,” said the two-time Academy Award winner during his keynote address.
-He invoked the Latin word for truth is “veritas,” Harvard’s motto.
+He invoked the Latin word for truth, “veritas,” Harvard’s motto.

 “Telling the truth is no longer the benchmark for public service,” he said.
 “It’s no longer the salve to our fears, or the guide to our actions.
 Truth is now considered malleable, by opinion and by zero sum endgames.”